|

 sonatas,

-more global, profound historical movement - many countries' search for a strong
+of a more global, profound historical movement - many countries' search

 Grieg established the Norwegian music school.